 My first impression of the book was that it had a bit too much theology for my taste.
 I'm glad I got over that first impression.

-The most interesting article from my point of view was Ian Ramsay's, "On the Possibility and Purpose of a Metaphysical Theology".
-Ramsay focuses on the word 'I', arguing that the impossibility of defining 'I' descriptively provides the model for knowledge of God.
+The most interesting article from my point of view was Ian Ramsey's, "On the Possibility and Purpose of a Metaphysical Theology".
+Ramsey focuses on the word 'I', arguing that the impossibility of defining 'I' descriptively provides the model for knowledge of God.
 He never considers the question of how an omniscient God can know the 'I'.
-But for anyone looking for material to counter my argument that an omniscient God cannot know the 'I' -- or the I-ness of I -- Ramsay's article is a good place to start.
+But for anyone looking for material to counter my argument that an omniscient God cannot know the 'I' -- or the I-ness of I -- Ramsey's article is a good place to start.

 In his reply (Issue 75) David Robjant offers the following scenario: